Program Director: Kenneth K. W. Lee, MD

 The Charles Gray Watson Surgical Education Center offers surgical residents and medical students an array of sophisticated educational and training tools.

 The training program features rotations in specialties such as trauma, transplant, and pediatric surgery at seven UPMC hospitals and the VA Pittsburgh Healthcare System.

 Residents can take part in a Quality Improvement (QI) curriculum in combination with the Institute for Healthcare Improvement (IHI) to improve their knowledge of heath care safety and QI processes.

 The Department has instituted a program to introduce PGY1 and PGY2 residents to clinical research.

 View photos and read bios of our current residents.

 Read the latest news about our residents' impressive accomplishments.

 Our general surgery residents gain valuable experience presenting at international, national, and regional conferences and have won many distinguished awards.

 Alumni from the general surgery residency program have gone on to prestigious post-graduate positions after graduation.

-Applications for our categorical training program are being accepted for the 2017-18 academic year and are accepted only via the Electronic Residency Application Service (ERAS).
+Applications for our categorical training program are accepted via the Electronic Residency Application Service (ERAS).